 King’s Kindness Food Boxes are available every Thursday from 12-3pm.
-You can come twice a month unless your need is greater then please come every week if you need too.
+You can come twice a month unless your need is greater then please come every week if you need too, NO QUESTIONS ASKED.
 If you have questions give us a call at 503.684.8225.
 We are located at 14460 SW 114th Ave., Tigard, Or 97223.
 We are in the back parking lot of Christ The King Lutheran Church on 99w and Bull Mountain Road.

 At the inauguration of his ministry, after 40 days of fasting in the wilderness and wrangling with the devil, Jesus made the powerful announcement: The Spirit of the Lord is upon me, because he has anointed me to preach good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to release the oppressed, to proclaim the year of the Lord’s favor.